szilard/teach-data-science-msc-analytics-ceu/README.md

 (and emphasizing how to get more details from the other courses and how all these come together).

-My views on what a more overeaching data science curriculum should contain are briefly expressed below and also in [this post](https://github.com/szilard/datascience-course-historical).
+My views on what a more overeaching data science curriculum should be are briefly expressed below and also in [this post](https://github.com/szilard/datascience-course-historical).

 -------------------------------------------------------------